Baked Brie with Fig Jam

 • 1 Tbsp. olive oil

-• 1/2 tsp.
-Flaky salt
+• 1/2 tsp. flaky salt

 • serving: fruit and nut crackers, water crackers, pear or apple slices, prosciutto